Sharp variance estimator and causal bootstrap in stratified randomized experiments: Real Data Analysis

-To evaluate the repeated sampling performance of the proposed methods, we impute the counterfactual outcomes to generate semi-synthetic datasets, and then compare the performance of these three methods through simulation.
-In stratum $m$, we impute the counterfactual potential outcomes under treatment and control by normal distributions $\mathcal N\{\bar Y_{[m]z},\varmhat[z]\}$, where $z=1,0$, respectively.
-We then conduct stratified randomized experiments and apply Neyman+Normal, Sharp+Normal, and Sharp+Bootstrap to construct 95\% confidence intervals.
-The empirical coverage probabilities are 0.992, 0.973, and 0.977, respectively.
-The mean confidence interval lengths are 4.88, 4.33, and 4.53, respectively.
-All three methods reach the nominal confidence level of 95\%.
-Compared to Neyman+Normal, Sharp+Normal and Sharp+Bootstrap shorten the confidence interval lengths by 11.3\% and 7.1\%, respectively.
+To evaluate the repeated sampling performance of the proposed methods, we generate semi-synthetic dataset imputing the counterfactual outcomes.
+In stratum $m$, we use normal distributions $\mathcal N\{\bar Y_{[m]z},\varmhat[z]\}$ to impute the counterfactual potential outcomes under treatment and control, appling Neyman+Normal, Sharp+Normal, and Sharp+Bootstrap to construct 95\% confidence intervals.
+The empirical coverage probabilities are 0.992, 0.973, and 0.977, with mean confidence interval lengths of 4.88, 4.33, and 4.53, respectively.
+All methods reach the nominal confidence level of 95\%, with Sharp+Normal and Sharp+Bootstrap achieving reductions in interval lengths of 11.3\% and 7.1\% compared to Neyman+Normal, respectively.